twodee/madeup/docs/introduction.md

 #Madeup
 Madeup is a programming language for generating 3D models---it is a language for makings things *up*.
 Its speakers use commands like `move` and `yaw` to walk paths through space.
 These paths trace the cross sections or skeletons of solid models.
 They then use commands like `extrude` or `revolve` to generate a solid model around the paths.
 The models can then be exported and then printed or imported in another 3D application.

 Like any language, Madeup has a grammar and meaning that must be learned in order to express models.
 This documentation describes the language so that you can start making things up.
+We begin with examples.
+You may wish to jump straight to the [language reference](reference.html).

 ##Hello, Dowel
 Let's build something.
 How about an S-shaped curve?
 The central mechanic of Madeup is walking paths, so we'll walk a path resembling the letter S. This will give us a feel for how to use Madeup's movement and turning commands.
 I encourage you to create the model yourself using [the Madeup web client](http://madeup.xyz).